danilolutz/CoreZipCode/README.md

 Also the **CoreZipCode** are designed to be easily extensible, and if you want, implement your own address services.

+We follow the [Semantic Versioning](https://semver.org), so check the package compatibility.

 ## :sunglasses: Get Started

 Well, you can download the code and build it by yourself or you can install by [Nuget](https://www.nuget.org) package in: [CoreZipCode Package](https://www.nuget.org/packages/CoreZipCode/).